 The Hackensack Meridian Health Hackensack University Medical Center Foundation welcomes the formal investiture of Patrick A. Roth, M.D., chair of the Department of Neurosurgery at Hackensack University Medical Center, as recipient and steward of the Viswanathan Rajaraman, M.D.
-Endowed Chair in Neurosurgery at the Seton Hall-Hackensack Meridian School of Medicine.
+Endowed Chair in Neurosurgery at the Hackensack Meridian School of Medicine at Seton Hall University.

-“I want to thank Dr. Roth, his fellow founding partner at North Jersey Brain and Spine Center, Roy Vingan, M.D., and their physician partners, George Kaptain, M.D., Daniel Walzman, M.D., Hooman Azmi, M.D., Kangmin Lee, M.D., Harshpal Singh, M.D., Reza Karimi, M.D., Mohammed Faraz Khan, M.D., and Timothy Vogel, M.D.,” said Bonita Stanton, M.D., founding dean of the Seton Hall-Hackensack Meridian School of Medicine.
+“I want to thank Dr. Roth, his fellow founding partner at North Jersey Brain and Spine Center, Roy Vingan, M.D., and their physician partners, George Kaptain, M.D., Daniel Walzman, M.D., Hooman Azmi, M.D., Kangmin Lee, M.D., Harshpal Singh, M.D., Reza Karimi, M.D., Mohammed Faraz Khan, M.D., and Timothy Vogel, M.D.,” said Bonita Stanton, M.D., founding dean of the Hackensack Meridian School of Medicine at Seton Hall University.
 “We are grateful for their generosity and leadership.”

-Dr. Roth, Dr. Vingan and their colleagues are generously contributing a total of $1.25 million to create the endowed chair for the Seton Hall-Hackensack Meridian School of Medicine to honor the memory of their colleague, Dr. Rajaraman.
+Dr. Roth, Dr. Vingan and their colleagues are generously contributing a total of $1.25 million to create the endowed chair for the Hackensack Meridian School of Medicine at Seton Hall University to honor the memory of their colleague, Dr. Rajaraman.

 “I am truly humbled to serve as the steward of the Viswanathan Rajaraman, M.D.
 Endowed Chair in Neurosurgery,” said Dr. Roth.
 “Dr. Rajaraman was deeply respected and beloved – and it is my honor to help to ensure his legacy with great meaning and purpose.”
 Endowed chairs are among the highest honors conferred in academia.